Context Engineering

 agent

-.set_request_prompt("input", "Write a release plan with goals and milestones")
+.set_request_prompt("input", "Write a release plan with a goal and milestones")

 .output({